amzoss/RVis-2Day/README.md

 # Visualization for Data Science in R

-This repository contains files for a two-day course on Visualization for Data Science in R, offered during [Data Matters](http://datamatters.org) 2022.
+This repository contains files for a two-day course on Visualization for Data Science in R, offered during [Data Matters](http://datamatters.org) in spring 2023.
 The course description and activities are listed below.

 See additional details on the [pre-work](PreWork) page to prepare for the course.